Which Hong Kong vet should you trust to take care of your beloved fur babies?

 Central & Western District

-Opened in 2010 by well-known Hong Kong vets Dr Tony Matthews and Dr Andy Krywawych, Acorn caters for all small animals and offers high-quality veterinary care with excellent medical, diagnostic and surgical facilities.
-Opening hours are Monday to Saturday, 9am to 7pm (consulting hours 9.30am to 1pm, 3pm to 6:30pm); Sundays and public holidays, 10am to 5pm (consulting hours 10am to 1pm, 2pm to 4pm).
+Opened in 2010 by well-known Hong Kong vets Dr Tony Matthews and Dr Andy Krywawych, Acorn caters for all small animals and offers high-quality veterinary care with excellent medical, diagnostic and surgical facilities with 24-hour hospitalisation.
+Acorn has also been performing stem cell procedures for the last few years for animals with chronic arthritic pain non-responsive to medicines and conventional treatments.

-There is also a branch in Kennedy Town branch that caters to cats and dogs but has separate waiting areas for them (the Aberdeen Street branch continues to be proudly cat-only!).
-This offers a much more relaxing environment for cats, as they can’t see, hear or smell any dogs.
-The hospital is fully equipped to provide full medical, diagnostic and surgical care for your pet.
+There is also a branch in Kennedy Town branch that caters to cats and dogs but has separate waiting areas for them.
 The clinic also offers a medicating service where you can drop your pet off to be medicated by the nursing team until the condition resolves or until you are able to medicate it at home.
 The Kennedy Town branch includes a Veterinary Emergency Centre (VEC) that’s open 24/7, if you need to rush your pet here at any point during the day or night.